XamlBrewer/UWP-MVVM-Toolkit-Sample/README.md

 # UWP MVVM Toolkit Sample

-(Currently references the [MyGet prerelease](https://dotnet.myget.org/feed/uwpcommunitytoolkit/package/nuget/Microsoft.Toolkit.Mvvm) of the NuGet package)
+(Currently references the [prerelease](https://www.nuget.org/packages/Microsoft.Toolkit.Mvvm) of the NuGet package)

 Demonstrates using the Windows Community MVVM Toolkit in a UWP app.
 * Observable